oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The second page is shown.
 Define a name for the build stage: *build-source-to-executable*.
 Optionally type a description.

-At present we cannot select a different build image, so we settle for the one available -- which is fine for our purpose.
+At present we cannot select a different build image, so we settle for the one available, which is fine for our purposes.
 The default name and location for the build specification is correct: file `build_spec.yaml` in the root of the repository.

 Click on the *Select* button under *Primary code repository*.
 We can now specify from which code repository the build will get its sources.
 Select *OCI Code Repository* as the *Source Connection Type*.
 Then select the *go-on-oci-repo* repository.
 We will work with source on the main branch, so do not change that default.
 Type *myserver-sources* as the value for *Build source name*.
 This managed build stage can use sources from multiple repositories.
 In the build specification, we can refer to each of these sources using the label defined as *Build source name*.
 Click on *Save*.